 Professor of Pharmacochemistry

-Ad IJzerman is Professor of Medicinal Chemistry and Head of the division of Medicinal Chemistry.
+Ad IJzerman is Professor of Medicinal Chemistry and Head of the Medicinal Chemistry group at the Division of Drug Discovery & Safety.
 His research interests are linked to G protein-coupled receptors (GPCRs).

 I studied pharmacy at Utrecht University.
 In 1979 I graduated with a specialization in pharmaceutical chemistry and one year later I qualified as a pharmacist.
 Rather than opening a drug store I continued my research education, leading to the defense of my PhD thesis from the Vrije Universiteit in Amsterdam in 1985, on a subject in the area of receptor research.
 I was appointed assistant, associate and full professor of medicinal chemistry in Leiden in 1985, 1992 and 2000, respectively.